Sigmanor/vscode-chutes-quota/README.md

 - **Setup Required**: `Chutes: Setup Required` - When API token is missing
 - **Error**: `Chutes: Error` - When API requests fail

-## Privacy
+## Privacy & Security

+- API tokens are stored securely using VSCode's built-in secret storage (encrypted)
+- Tokens are never stored in plain text in settings or configuration files
-This extension only communicates with the Chutes.ai API using your provided token.
-No data is collected or transmitted to third parties.
+- The extension only communicates with the Chutes.ai API using your provided token
+- No data is collected or transmitted to third parties
+- Automatic migration from old insecure storage to secure storage

 ## Requirements